AIfSR/2022-fall-bio-treatment/README.md

 <img  src="/images/FinalDistribution.png" width="364" height="324">

-Now our task gets defined as a binary classification task.
+Now, our task gets defined as a binary classification task.
 We have used the following models and performed cross validation to find the best set of hyperparameters given our dataset and documented the results.

 Performance measure: Given that in our dataset, the classes are not equally distributed, the performance measures that we use to compare our models are F1-measure, Precision, Recall, and AUC for the positive class(i.e., high seroconversion).